janelia-flyem/marktips/README.md

     "status": true or false (success or failure) "message": error or success message
     "version": version of marktips
+    "username": username running the script
+    "time": time stamp when output is written, in format '2019-09-09 10:38:32'

     # when successful, more data will be provided:
     "tfind": time in seconds taken to find tips